pharos-labs/PharosVersionChooser/README.md

 [![Build](https://github.com/pharos-labs/DesignerVersionChooser/actions/workflows/build.yml/badge.svg)](https://github.com/pharos-labs/DesignerVersionChooser/actions/workflows/build.yml)

-DesignerVersionChooser is a very small application which detects copies of Pharos Designer installed on a computer, and provides a simple dialog to select them.
+PharosVersionChooser is a pair of very small applications which detect copies of Pharos Designer or Pharos Expert installed on a (windows) computer, and provides a simple dialog to select them.

 ![Screenshot](./doc/screenshot.png)

-# How to Use DesignerVersionChooser
+# How to Use PharosVersionChooser
 To use the tool, download the latest installer from the [Releases](https://github.com/pharos-labs/DesignerVersionChooser/releases) page.

-Then run the application - a list of detected versions will be shown.
-You might wish to pin the application to your taskbar or desktop for convenience.
+Then run the application for either Designer or Expert - a list of detected versions will be shown.
+You might wish to pin the applications to your taskbar or desktop for convenience.

 # Building
 The application is built using straight Windows API (no MFC, Qt or other toolkits) in order to keep it as absolutely minimal as possible.